jeetblahiri/jeetblahiri/README.md

 - 👋 Hi, I’m @jeetblahiri
 - 👀 I’m interested in pursuing research in theoretical computer science that includes applications in Deep Learning Algorithms.
-- 🌱 I’m currently enrolled in PGD program in Data Science from IIIT-Bangalore and MS (Research) in Data Science, from Liverpool John Moore's University.
+- 🌱 I’m currently pursuing PGD program in Data Science from IIIT-Bangalore and MS (Research) in Data Science, from Liverpool John Moore's University.
-- 💞️ I’m looking forward to collaborate on several projects and add value to open source projects.
+- 💞️ I’m looking forward to collaborate on innovative projects and add value to open source projects.
 - 📫 How to reach me: E-mail: lahiri.jb@gmail.com; Linkedin: https://www.linkedin.com/in/jeetblahiri/

 <!---